rockcookies/go-validation/README.md

 	City   string
 	State  string
 	Zip    string
+  User struct {
+    Name string
   }
+}

 func (a Address) Validate() error {
 	return validation.ValidateStruct(&a,
-		// Street cannot be empty, and the length must between 2 and 50 validation.Field(&a.Street, validation.Required, validation.Length(2, 50)),
+		// Street cannot be empty, and the length must between 5 and 50 validation.Field(&a.Street, validation.Required, validation.Length(5, 50)),
-		// City cannot be empty, and the length must between 2 and 50 validation.Field(&a.City, validation.Required, validation.Length(2, 50)),
+		// City cannot be empty, and the length must between 5 and 50 validation.Field(&a.City, validation.Required, validation.Length(5, 50)),
 		// State cannot be empty, and must be a string consisting of two letters in upper case validation.Field(&a.State, validation.Required, validation.Match(regexp.MustCompile("^[A-Z]{2}$"))),
 		// State cannot be empty, and must be a string consisting of five digits validation.Field(&a.Zip, validation.Required, validation.Match(regexp.MustCompile("^[0-9]{5}$"))),
+		// User.Name cannot be empty, and the length must between 5 and 50
+		validation.FieldStruct(
+      &a.User, validation.Field(&a.User.Name, validation.Required, validation.Length(5, 50)),
+    ),
 	)
 }